alibaba-damo-academy/MUSE/README.md

 # MUSE: Multi-Scale Dense Self-Distillation for Nucleus Detection and Classification [Pre-Training]

 This repo is the pre-training code of MUSE: "MUSE: Multi-Scale Dense Self-Distillation for Nucleus Detection and Classification".
-For downstream fine-tuning, please refer to [Fine-Tuning repo]().

 <div  align="center">
 <img src="./imgs/MUSE.png" width = "80%"/>